Buy New Club Rescue Boat Package: Rib, Zodiac, Newmatic Rigiflex, Searider @ Best Price

 ADVICE FROM BMC:

-We have specialised in the supply of Rescue craft for all of the time they have been business.
+We have specialised in the supply of Rescue craft for all of the time we have been in business.
 We understand what is required of a craft and we can advise what type of boat is best suited to your requirements.
 The fundamental decision really is whether you go for an inflatable Rib or an all rigid craft.

 The decision may well be one of cost and for sure the cost advantage is with the all rigid craft.
 BUT if you need sea keeping then the Rib will have the advantage.

-The clear market leadet for enclosed and sheltered waters is the Rigiflex Newmatic, they have craft at 360 - 370 - 400 and are suited to open boat use as well as with steering, either on a centre console or a rear off set steering unit.
+The clear market leader for enclosed and sheltered waters is the Rigiflex Newmatic, they have craft at 360 - 370 - 400 and are suited to open boat use as well as with steering, either on a centre console or a rear off set steering unit.

 These are likely to be "Cat C water" craft, suitable for inland and sheltered waters and due to their design have immense stability.
 Basically the hull profile will be "flat" as a V hull does not help stability at rest.
 There will be a bit of a V at the very bow but they quickly "slam" and provide a wet ride in the rough.